brianhill/numerical-analysis/index.md

 ## Miscellaneous Policies

 There will be a lot of handouts.
 Get a three-ring binder to keep all the handouts and problem sets organized.
+On the first assignment, it was noted that

 The College's general policies on absences and late work are applicable.
-There should be an email from the Dean on this early in September.
+There was an email from the Dean on this September 8.
+The policies below are consistent with those policies:

+Whereas, missed coursework affects both your classmates and professors by lowering the thinking and understanding you bring to a given class, and interrupts the course schedule that has been set up and is adjusted on an ongoing basis with substantial care.
+The same is true for absences &mdash; whereas a handful of absences might be &ldquo;normal&rdquo; at colleges with large lectures or less serious academics, at Deep Springs we expect students to miss *no classes* save for legitimate health issues or emergencies requiring also missing labor and governance obligations.

+For a student wishing to submit a course assignment past its required deadline, the student may request an extension on the assignment directly from the professor 48 hours in advance.
+Within 48 hours of the due date, the student must request an extension directly from the Dean.
+Exceptions will be granted by the Dean only if the student faces unforeseen and unforeseeable circumstances.
+A student who misses the deadline will be penalized according to the faculty member’s course policy for late work, which will be roughly equivalent to a whole letter grade for each 24 hour period the assignment is late.
+In no case can assignments be turned in after solutions and graded assignments have been passed back, which almost always happens 1-2 classes after they were turned in.

+When the first assignment was made, I requested that assignments be on 8 1/2 x 11 paper (and not torn out from a bound notebook), that multi-page assignments be stapled and that corrections be erased (if done in pencil) or recopied (if done in pen).
+Points will be removed from assignment scores when these directions are not followed.